Value investing: Mutual Series and Franklin Templeton disciples

-Mutual Series has a well-known reputation of producing top value managers and analysts in this modern era.
-This tradition stems from two individuals: Max Heine, founder of the well regarded value investment firm Mutual Shares fund in 1949 and his protégé legendary value investor Michael F. Price.
+Mutual Series has a reputation of producing top value managers and analysts in this modern era.
+This tradition stems from two individuals: Max Heine, founder of the well value investment firm Mutual Shares fund in 1949 and his protégé value investor Michael F. Price.
 Mutual Series was sold to Franklin Templeton Investments in 1996.
-The disciples of Heine and Price quietly practice value investing at some of the most successful investment firms in the country.
+The disciples of Heine and Price practice value investing at some of the most successful investment firms in the country.
 Franklin Templeton Investments takes its name from Sir John Templeton, another contrarian value oriented investor.

 Seth Klarman, a Mutual Series alum, is the founder and president of The Baupost Group, a Boston-based private investment partnership, and author of Margin of Safety, Risk Averse Investing Strategies for the Thoughtful Investor, which since has become a value investing classic.
 Now out of print, Margin of Safety has sold on Amazon for $1,200 and eBay for $2,000.